GeorgetownMakerHubOrg/floraflow/design/README.md

 # FloraFlow Design

+Design specs as of March 22, 2023.

-For more in-depth discussion and brainstorming, see FloraFlow Google Drive.
+For more in-depth discussion and brainstorming, see FloraFlow Google Drive (shared separately).